butaixianran/Blender-Vmd-Retargeting/README.md

 For CC character, just set all arm rotation to 1.0.

 ## Body motion is totally wrong
 This addon now is stable and handles most vmd motion very well.
 So, check following checklist to fix your issue quickly.

-* For CC character, make sure you export it from CC, not from iclone
+* For CC character, make sure you export it from CC, with A-Pose, not from iclone
+* For CC character, make sure you change model type to "CC3" on addon panel
 * Make sure Blender version is 3.0+
 * Make sure your addon version is 1.6.0+
 * Make sure Daz model is Genesis 8
 * In Daz, make sure using "**Export to Bender**" menu to export "`.dbz`" file before importing to blender.
+* When using "**Export to Bender**", have you clicked "**HD**" menu by mistake?
 * In Blender, diffeomorphic daz importer's global setting, make sure you have set Daz lib path with "**Load Root Path**" button.
 * Does this vmd motion use IK?
 If not, uncheck IK when importing.
 * In Blender, Right side, Scene panel, Units section, make sure it is set to 1 Metre.
-(User or another addon may change this and forget to change it back)
 * Try another vmd motion from a different author.

 If only this author's vmd motion can not be imported correctly, contact us, tell us the name of this vmd motion, we will test it.